 For Wave-like landscapes, hike the Fire Wave trail.
 It's a fairly easy hike that's only 1.25 miles roundtrip, but ends at some amazing layered rock formations.

-The White Domes are also great to hike, and I also highly recommend climbing around the Beehives, driving White Domes Road (a few times), and stopping to see petroglyphs at Atlatl Rock.
+The White Domes Trail is also great to hike (and includes a small slot canyon), and I also highly recommend climbing around the Beehives, driving White Domes Road (a few times), and stopping to see petroglyphs at Atlatl Rock.

 There are even guided hiking tours you can book to Valley of Fire.